 Most forest pathologists like tree diseases.
 Generally, I would like to see a diseased tree more than a healthy one.
 Although human society often has a goal of reducing such diseases, if the truth be told, sometimes we root for the pathogen, just because it’s such fun to see a disease really do a job.

 But chestnut blight is a different story.
 What it did to American forests is no joking matter.
 It’s the greatest tragedy in American forest history.
 No one who loves forests can think about the decimation of such a fantastic and abundant tree species as anything else.
 An informal article by George Hepting gives some insight into the role of chestnut in American life as well as the chaos that ensued in scientific and political circles as society struggled to deal with the new disease.

 There is an emotional hook there that other diseases just don’t have.
-Even today, many years after the American chestnut was essentially wiped out as a forest tree, there are many ordinary citizens deeply interested in doing something to bring it back.
+Even today, generations after the American chestnut was essentially wiped out as a forest tree, there are many ordinary citizens deeply interested in doing something to bring it back.

 The reason there is little resistance in American chestnut is that the pathogen was introduced.
 In 1904, the disease was observed in the New York Zoo killing chestnuts, but there is reason to suspect it was here as early as 1893 .
 The pathogen was later found to be native to China and was apparently introduced on nursery stock.
 In Asia the fungus was a weak parasite.
 In America, it spread very quickly and never met a tree it couldn’t kill.
 It spread up to 50 miles per year over the natural range of chestnut.